castle-lagarde-8castle-lagarde-8

 Roquefixade, a living castle

-Built in the 11th century, the chateau is perched on a rocky hill at around 700 meters above sea level, offering uninterrupted views of the surrounding valleys.
-While the 11th century watchtower was built in 1063 by Ramire I, King of Aragon, it was indeed the King of France, Philippe II Auguste, who donated it to Guy I de Levis in 1212.
+Built in the 11th century, the castle is perched on a rocky hillside at an altitude of around 700 metres, offering a breathtaking view of the surrounding valleys.
+Although the 11th-century watchtower was built in 1063 by Ramire I, King of Aragon, it was the King of France, Philippe II Auguste, who donated it to Guy I de Levis in 1212.

 Whether you want to discover the history, culture and natural beauty of the Ariège region, whether you’re a history buff, a keen hiker or a lover of culture, you’ll find something to suit your aspirations when you visit Roquefixade.